angelandy1909/skill-assessment-agent/README.md

 ## Notes
 - This project is deployed on Hugging Face Spaces using Streamlit.
 - The app file in this repository is `app.py`.
-- The same codebase is used for the Hugging Face deployment under the file 'src/streamlit.app.py'.
+- The same codebase is used for the Hugging Face deployment.
-- The Hugging Face Space is configured to run the correct app file from its own repository structure.
+- The app now includes more detailed explanations for scoring, skill gaps, and role analysis.
-- Both deployments use the same codebase and logic.
+- The learning plan now includes curated free and paid courses for missing skills.
-- The public repo contains the source code and README for submission.
+- Groq JSON mode is used to ensure valid JSON outputs for structured sections.